Reinforcement Learning-based Switching Controller for a Milliscale Robot in a Constrained Environment: Methods: Reinforcement Learning, Attractor Dynamics, and ERRT-based Switching Controllers

-This section primarily discusses the proposed control architecture in which a switching control architecture is comprised of two controllers, i.e., Sub-controllers 1 and 2, and a switching law as shown in Figure~\ref{fig:cascadeController}.
+This section primarily discusses the proposed control architecture in which a switching control architecture comprises two controllers, i.e., Sub-controllers 1 and 2, and a switching law.
 Sub-controller 1 consists of the inverse kinematic of the robot and keeps the magnetic particle within the immediate vicinity of the robotic arm end-effector.
 Once the particle is far enough from the end-effector, Sub-controller 1 takes the robotic arm to the particle position, which is feedbacked into Sub-controller 1 from an optical tracking system.
 As soon as the particle is again close enough to the end-effector, an appropriate switching law makes Sub-controller 2 control the robot arm to carry the particle toward an objective inside the environment using a magnetic field produced by an attached permanent magnet on the end-effector.